-As Netflix continued to stamp its name as the new behemoth in on-demand streaming, it started producing its own shows.
-The first TV show it made was House of Cards, which is currently in its 6th season.
+As Netflix continued to build its name as the new behemoth in on-demand streaming, it started producing its own shows.
+The first TV show it made was House of Cards, which produced 6 seasons worth of engaging content.
 It has been nominated for 9 Primetime Emmy Awards and won 3.
 The success of this show alone tripled the value of Netflix.
-It is now a company with a market cap of $121 Billion with Reed Hastings net worth rising to $3.1 Billion.largely due to his Netflix stake.
+It is now a company with a market cap of $166.80 billion with Reed Hastings net worth rising to $3.9 billion largely due to his Netflix stake.

 1. Make few decisions